mehcode/atom-project-plus/README.md

 #### Project Home

 Specify a folder or glob pattern to limit projects that are discovered.
+This is a case-sensitive field, make sure you've got the path name specified correctly.

 #### Show Project Path